CoderPush/pulse/docs/auto-reminder-cron.md

 ```

 #### c.
 Security
-- The cron route is protected by a secret token
+- Cron jobs are triggered by Vercel per schedule.
-- Only Vercel can trigger the cron jobs
+	- The endpoint is secured with `CRON_SECRET` to prevent unauthorized execution.

 #### d.
 Testing
 - Test the cron route locally using `curl` or similar tools